librato/heroku-addon-docs/addon-doc.md

     $ git commit -a -m "add librato-rails instrumentation"
     $ git push heroku master

+The source code and a detailed `README` for `librato-rails` are [available on GitHub][rails-gem].

-### Automatic Instrumentation
+#### Automatic Rails Instrumentation

-After setting `LIBRATO_SOURCE` in the app configuration, installing the `librato-rails` gem and deploying your app you will see a number of metrics appear automatically in your Librato account.
+After installing the `librato-rails` gem and deploying your app you will see a number of metrics appear automatically in your Librato account.
 These are powered by [ActiveSupport::Notifications][asn] and track request performance, sql queries, mail handling, etc.

 Built-in performance metric names will start with either `rack` or `rails`, depending on the level they are being sampled from.
 For example: `rails.request.total` is the total number of requests rails has received each minute.

+Support for optionally disabling automatic instrumentation in `librato-rails` is currently under development.
+In the interim as a workaround you can instead use `librato-rack` (installation described below) to access the same custom instrumentation primitives without any automatic Rails metrics.

+### Rack Installation

+Verify that the `LIBRATO_USER` and `LIBRATO_SOURCE` variables are set.
+Rack applications need to add the following entry into their `Gemfile` specifying the Librato client library.

+    :::ruby
+    gem 'librato-rack'

+Then update application dependencies with bundler.

+    :::term
+    $ bundle install

+Then in your rackup file (or equivalent), require and add the middleware:

+    :::ruby
+    require 'librato-rack'
+    use Librato::Rack

+Finally re-deploy your application.

+    :::term
+    $ git commit -a -m "add librato-rack instrumentation"
+    $ git push heroku master

+The source code and a detailed `README` for `librato-rack` are [available on GitHub][rack-gem].

 ### Custom Instrumentation

-The power of Librato really starts to shine when you start adding your own custom instrumentation to the mix.
-Tracking anything in your application that interests you is easy Librato.
-There are basically four instrumentation primitives available:
+Once you've installed Librato in either your Rails 3 or Rack application, you can immediately and easily start adding your own custom instrumentation.
+There are four simple instrumentation primitives available:

 #### increment